Vishnu Sahasranama: Etymology

 In Sanskrit, sahasra means 'thousand'.
-The meaning of sahasra is situation dependent. nāma (nominative, the stem is nāman-) means 'name'.
+The meaning of sahasra is context-dependent. nāma (nominative, the stem is nāman-) means 'name'.
 The compound is of the Bahuvrihi type and may be translated as 'having a thousand names'.
 In modern Hindi pronunciation, nāma is pronounced [na:m].
-It is also pronounced sahasranāmam in South India.
+It is also pronounced sahasranāmam in South Indian languages.

-The phala shruthi [Phala = results Śruti = that which is heard] says that one who reads this Vishnu Sahasranamam every day with full devotion achieves name, fame, wealth and knowledge in his life.
+The phalashruti (meritorious verse) of the hymn says that one who reads the text every day with full devotion achieves name, fame, wealth, knowledge and pleasure in his life.

 Interpretations

-The Vishnu Sahasranama is popular among Hindus, and a major part of prayer for devout Vaishnavas, or followers of Vishnu.
-While Vaishanvas venerate other deities, they believe that the universe, including the other divinities such as Shiva and Devi, is ultimately a manifestation of the Supreme Lord Vishnu.
-Despite the existence of other sahasranamas of other gods, referring a sahasranama as "The Sahasranama," generally refers to the Vishnu Sahasranama alone, thereby indicating its wide popularity and use.
+The Vishnu Sahasranama is one of the most popular and widely recited stotras among Hindus.
+Despite the existence of sahasranamas of other deities, referring a sahasranama as "The Sahasranama," generally refers to the Vishnu Sahasranama alone, reflecting its wide popularity and use.

-Two of the names in Vishnu Sahasranama that refer to Shiva are "Shiva" (names # 27 and # 600 in Advaitin Adi Shankara's commentary) itself, "Shambhu" (name # 38), "Ishanah" (name #6 4), and "Rudra" (name # 114).
-Adi Sankara of Advaita Vedanta asserts that the deity Vishnu is Brahman itself (not just an aspect of Brahmam).
-Again, he notes that "only Hari (Vishnu) is eulogized by names such as Shiva", a position consistent with interpretations of the Srivaishnavite commentator Parasara Bhattar.
+The names in Vishnu Sahasranama that refer to Shiva are "Shiva" (names # 27 and # 600 in Adi Shankara's commentary), "Shambhu" (name # 38), "Ishanah" (name #64), and "Rudra" (name # 114).
+Adi Shankara asserts that the deity Vishnu is Brahman itself (not just an aspect of Brahman).
+Again, he notes that "only Hari (Vishnu) is eulogized by names such as Shiva", a position consistent with interpretations of Parasara Bhattar.
 Parasara Bhattar had interpreted Shiva to mean a quality of Vishnu, such as "One who bestows auspiciousness".